The Three Little Pigs and the Friendship House

 One sunny morning, the three little pigs sat under their favorite apple tree, sharing breakfast and making plans.

-Pablo, who loved to read books, adjusted his tiny glasses.
+Pop, who loved to read books, adjusted his tiny glasses.
 "That's a wonderful idea!
 I've read about all sorts of building materials we could use."

-Petunia, who was always practical and kind, nodded thoughtfully.
+Pete, who was always practical and kind, nodded thoughtfully.
 "But promise me something - even if we build separate houses, we'll still be neighbors and help each other, right?"

 Chapter 2: Three Different Dreams